axonweb3/axon/core/api/README.md

 *   `summary` - 32 Bytes - The mix digest (256 bits)
 ##### Returns

-  Boolean - returns true if the provided solution is valid, otherwise false.
+  Boolean - returns true if the provided solution is valid, otherwise false.Since the axon does not use it, so return true forever.

 ##### Examples